rahathossain690/Sudoku/README.md

 # Sudoku Solver
 Javascript library to solve Sudoku.
 Made for fun.
+Here Sudoku.html is also made as a demonstration.

 # How to use
 ## Step 1